 What influencer marketing is not

 It is not about quick results.
 Much like other forms of marketing, influencer marketing requires a slow and steady approach.
 It is about demonstrating your authority, credibility, and thought leadership within your industry.
 The whole point of marketing is to acquire followers who are loyal and engaged.
-Of course it is very common to think that joining forces with an influencer is the easy way out because they already have the hearts and minds of their followers.
-But, at the end of the day you also need to earn their trust and respect.
+Of course, it is very common to think that joining forces with an influencer is the easy way out because they already have the hearts and minds of their followers.
+But, at the end of the day, you also need to earn their trust and respect.

 What does not work

-Before you start your influencer marketing campaign, you need to understand that you cannot generalize your approach because not all influencers are the same are the same.
+Before you start your influencer marketing campaign, you need to understand that you cannot generalize your approach because not all influencers are the same.
 Much like pitching to media outlets, you need to tailor your approach to each specific influencer.
 Secondly, do not just solely look at the popularity of the influencer.
 Your goal is to drive a particular action from your target audience, so it would be unwise to assume that people with the most followers are influencers of your target market.
 Rather, you should also evaluate the engagement each influencer on your list has with their audience.
 This will give you a more accurate indication of whether your message will be heard by the right people.